arvidn/libtorrent/branches/libtorrent_aio_multithreaded/docs/manual.rst

 There are two modes in which storage (files on disk) are allocated in libtorrent.

-1. The traditional *full allocation* mode, where the entire files are filled up with zeros before anything is downloaded. libtorrent will look for sparse files support in the filesystem that is used for storage, and use sparse files or file system zero fill support if present.
-This means that on NTFS, full allocation mode will only allocate storage for the downloaded pieces.
+1. The traditional *full allocation* mode, where the entire files are filled up with zeros before anything is downloaded.
+Files are allocated on demand, the first time anything is written to them.
+The main benefit of this mode is that it avoids creating heavily fragmented files.

 2. The *sparse allocation*, sparse files are used, and pieces are downloaded directly to where they belong.
 This is the recommended (and default) mode.

 In previous versions of libtorrent, a 3rd mode was supported, *compact allocation*.
 Support for this is deprecated and will be removed in future versions of libtorrent.
 It's still described in here for completeness.

 The allocation mode is selected when a torrent is started.
 It is passed as an argument to session::add_torrent() or session::async_add_torrent().

 The decision to use full allocation or compact allocation typically depends on whether any files have priority 0 and if the filesystem supports sparse files.

 sparse allocation
 -----------------